Brexit talks hit Irish border hurdle

 The Irish cabinet assembled for a special meeting on Monday morning, where ministers were to be updated on overnight developments.

-"These discussions are in a sensitive place right now," Irish Foreign Minister Simon Coveney told RTE Radio 1 on Monday.
-"Both governments understand what each other is asking for, and obviously there's consultation going on with both governments to try and get that right."
+"These discussions are in a sensitive place right now," Irish Deputy Prime Minister Simon Coveney told RTE Radio 1 on Monday.
+"Both governments understand what each other is asking for, and obviously there's consultation going on with both governments to try and get that right"

-Coveney seemed optimistic that the two sides would be able to strike a deal but warned that "our partners across the EU will hold firm with us, if that's necessary."
+Coveney, who is also Foreign Minister, seemed optimistic that the two sides would be able to strike a deal but warned that "our partners across the EU will hold firm with us, if that's necessary."

 "We're saying need more reassurance before we move on to phase two," he added.